Stratio/khermes/README.md

 $ mvn clean package
 ```

 We have create both shell scripts and docker-compose files to make easier for you to start using khermes.
-For further info on how to get started please go to the [Gettins Started section](https://github.com/Stratio/khermes/wiki/Getting-started) of our Wiki.
+For further info on how to get started please go to the [Getting Started](https://github.com/Stratio/khermes/wiki/Getting-started) section of our Wiki.

 ## Licenses.
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)